wp-plugins/wp-pubmed-reflist/readme.txt

 TODO:
 * input validation for the admin page
 * jquery datatables for settings view
+= 1.0 =
+* Add ability to select more than one reference at random
+* Add strong emphasis for specific authors
+* Add ability to use curl vs remote file opening, and to throw an error if neither is available.
+* minor bug fixes
 = 0.9 =
 * Fix bug to allow more than 20 references to be retrieved = 0.8 =